How to set up content marketing analytics: 4 guidelines

 (Profit from revenue growth – Marketing expense)

-For example, say that successful marketing increases sales by $10 million and produces additional profit of $1 million.
+For example, say that successful marketing increases sales by $10 million and produces an additional profit of $1 million.
 Was that investment a good one for the company?

 It depends on how much Marketing spent: